Fractionally integrated COGARCH processes: Fractional subordinators in stochastic volatility models

+In this section we discuss the fractional subordinator as defined in \eqref{eq:fracSvolagen} with its specification \eqref{eq:fracSvola} as driving process of the FICOGARCH$(1,d,1)$ squared volatility.
+The non-negativity needed for the squared volatility can be achieved in various ways, one possibility consists in the integral transform of a subordinator with a positive kernel as the Ornstein-Uhlenbeck type volatility model of \citet{Barndorff-Nielsen2001}.
+Long range dependence is then introduced by replacing the OU kernel by a fractional kernel as suggested for instance in \cite{anh2002}, or by taking the integral transform of a fractional subordinator with an appropriate kernel as in \citet*{Brockwell2005}, Section~8.
+Also time-changed subordinators as in \citet*{Carr2003} can be modified to introduce long range dependence. \citet{Bender2009} replaces classical time-change models by the integral transform of a subordinator with a MG-kernel as in \eqref{mgkernel} which, when used as a random time change process, also results in a long range dependence model.

-A fractional L\'evy process generated from the kernel \eqref{eq:negMvN} will still have the same covariance structure as fractional Brownian motion.
-Hence the increments of such a process will be negatively correlated, see e.g. \cite[Section 5.1]{MandelbrotvanNess1968}.
-Further, due to the singularity at $s=t$ the function $f^{Mvn}_d(\cdot,s)$ is discontinuous for all $s\in\R$, such that $S^d$ has discontinuous and unbounded sample paths with positive probability (cf. \cite[Theorem 4]{Rosinski1989}).
-To overcome these drawbacks, we will bound the kernel at its singularities.
+As explained in Section~1.2, the classical MG-kernel in \eqref{mgkernel} and MvN-kernel in \eqref{mvnkernel} have certain drawbacks, which make them inappropriate for fractional subordinator modelling for long range dependence in stochastic volatility.
+The MG-fractional subordinator $(\tilde{L}_t^d)_{t\geq 0}$ defined in \eqref{fracsub} does not necessarily lead to stationarity of the squared volatility process.
+The MvN-fractional subordinator $(L^d_t)_{t\in\R}$ defined in \eqref{fracsub} is well-defined for any subordinator $S$, if $d\in (-0.5,0)$.
+But due to the singularity at $s=t$ $(S^d_t)_{t\in\R}$ has discontinuous and unbounded sample paths with positive probability (cf. \citet[Theorem 4]{Rosinski1989}).
+To overcome these drawbacks, we bound the MvN-kernel at its singularities.